autokey/autokey/README.rst

 Manual install via pip
 ++++++++++++++++++++++

 pip will automatically resolve and install dependencies, but dbus-python requires the dbus headers be present on your system.
-These are usually installed with your package manager.
+These are usually installed through your package manager, and usually are named dbus-devel or libdbus-dev or similar.

 .. code:: sh